-This update assessment used almost the exact same model configuration and structure as used in the 2007 assessment, which greatly constrained how both assessment models could account for certain features of the data, such as a preponderance of female arrowtooth flounder in the fillet fleet catches.
-According to the 2007 assessment document, the stock assessment team (STAT) went to the stock assessment review (STAR) with a draft assessment model that included a retention curve for the fillet fishery and had length-composition observations for fish discarded on trips that also landed arrowtooth flounder (i.e., the fillet fleet) as data to inform the retention curve.
-The STAT's draft assessment model was also configured to estimate discard rates based on observations of the fractions of the arrowtooth flounder catches retained and landed by the fillet fleet.
-However, due to poor model performance and other reasons described in the 2007 assessment document and STAR Panel report, during the 2007 STAR meeting the STAT adopted the simpler model structure inherited by the current update assessment: no retention curve for the fillet fleet and estimated discards by this fleet are added to its catch stream.
-This structure and the additional assumption that all fishery selection curves are asymptotic and constant through time greatly limits how the assessment model can account for observed changes in the length compositions.
-Although it's unclear that a different model structure would resolve various discrepancies that were evident in the fit of the update assessment model to the available data (e.g., rather poor residual patterns in the fits to the NWFSC slope/shelf survey biomass index and in the fits to most of the compositional data), future assessment should explore whether the current simplified model structure may be inadvertently distorting the results.
+This update assessment used almost the exact same model configuration and structure as used in the 2007 assessment, which greatly constrained how both assessment models could account for certain features of the data, such as the preponderance of female Arrowtooth Flounder in the fillet fleet catches.
+According to the 2007 assessment document, the stock assessment team (STAT) went to the stock assessment review (STAR) with a draft assessment model that included a retention curve for the fillet fishery and had length-composition observations for fish discarded on trips that also landed Arrowtooth Flounder (i.e., the fillet fleet) as data to inform the retention curve.
+The STAT's draft assessment model was also configured to estimate discard rates based on observations of the fractions of the Arrowtooth Flounder catches retained and landed by the fillet fleet.
+However, due to poor model performance and other reasons described in the 2007 assessment document and STAR Panel report, during the 2007 STAR meeting the STAT adopted the simpler model structure that was inherited by the current update assessment: no retention curve for the fillet fleet and estimated discards by this fleet are added to its catch This structure and the additional assumption that all fishery selection curves are stream. asymptotic and constant through time greatly limits how the assessment model can account for observed changes in the length-compositions.
+Also, newer length-at-age observations from the NWFSC slope-shelf survey indicate possible changes in length-at-age for Arrowtooth Flounder.
+Although it is unclear that a different model structure would resolve various discrepancies that were evident in the fit of the update assessment model to the available data (e.g., rather poor residual patterns in the fits to the NWFSC slope-shelf survey biomass index and in the fits to most of the compositional data), future assessments should explore whether the current simplified model structure may be inadvertently distorting the results.